 An interpreter should be able to speak just as well, and preferably better, than a native speaker.
 Superior grammatical knowledge and the ability to interpret idioms, nuance and metaphors in conversation is essential to effective communication.

-Most translators work in a specific industry or field (i.e. healthcare, legal, business, etc.).
+Most translators work in a specific industry or field (i.e. healthcare, legal, finance, etc.).
 This means they need to have specialized knowledge in a certain area to be successful communicators.
-Even though someone might be an amazing multilingual speaker, they wouldn’t get far interpreting at a hospital if they had no experience with medical vocabulary and lingo.
+Even though someone might be an amazing multilingual speaker, they wouldn’t get far providing medical interpreting services at a hospital if they had no experience with the vocabulary and lingo.

 Certification or accreditation from a reputable interpretation institution shows that an interpreter has put the necessary work in and has the credentials to do the job well.
 Those who have undergone professional training will not only have a better grasp on language requirements, but also codes of ethics used by interpreters.